 Company accessibility guidelines should feed to the design, development, and QA processes.
 Accessibility requirements should constantly adapt and evolve to the changing legislation.

 Businesses should ensure their web services aren’t excluding visitors with disabilities.
 Creating an accessibility policy provides standards for businesses to implement accessibility into their services.
-They should also organize accessibility training for their employees.
+Accessibility training is also helpful for increasing the awareness among employees.